 5. North Korea

 For the past 20 years, North Korea shows up on the annual list of “potential” issues for business in China.
 Although China officially stopped offering oil and gas to North Korea, unofficially it still continues to supply them via aid or ‘unofficial’ channels.

-As the Changjitu Regional Border Zone received state approval, Many Chinese factories in Jilin and Liaoning Provinces send custom clothing items to North Korea to be finished, then have them sent back to China with a “Made in China” label.
+As the Changjitu Regional Border Zone received state approval, Many Chinese factories in Jilin and Liaoning Provinces send custom clothing or plastic parts for assembly to North Korea to be finished, then have them sent back to China with a “Made in China” label.
 In addition, North Korea’s Supreme Leader Kim Jong-Un already met with Russian President Vladimir Putin in Moscow for slowing down Russian trade.